pykeen/pykeen/README.rst

 News
 ----
+We are currently working on PyKEEN 0.1.0 which wikk provide additional features such as several negative sampling approaches.
+Furthermore, we are integrating additional KGE models.

 We are developing a new `package <https://github.com/SmartDataAnalytics/POEM>`_ for training and evaluating multimodal KGE models which will be later integrated into PyKEEN.

 Share Your Experimental Artifacts